oheyjesse/__old_toy_rubot__/README.md

 - <a href="https://github.com/radar">Ryan Bigg</a> at Culture Amp for encouraging me to do this challenge and his mentorship
 - David Christ at REA Group for the initial <a href="https://github.com/dctr/rea-robot">PROBLEM.md</a>
+- [Cameo Langford](http://www.github.com/cameocodes) for all the code reviews and back-and-forth
+- [Sandi Metz](http://www.poodr.com) - For her amazing book, **Practical Object Oriented Design in Ruby**, which I can't reccomend enough for any programmer interested in gaining an understanding of Object Oriented Design, even if you don't write ruby! 😅